- Where will you get chocolate cookies with white cream filling? Make sure everyone can eat them.

 - What do you see from Earth as the Moon goes by?

-- Each Beaver will need eight cookies for this adventure.
+- Each person will need eight cookies for this adventure.

 - Slowly twist your cookies apart, trying to keep the icing intact.